vertexproject/synapse/docs/synapse/devops.rst

 The **Synapse** service architecture is designed to contain everything a service needs within the directory you specify during service startup.
 Take, for example, a **Cortex** started with::

     python -m synapse.servers.cortex /data/cortex00

 The **Cortex** will be completely contained within the service working directory ``/data/cortex00``.
 The synapse tool ``synapse.tools.backup`` may be used to create a backup copy of this working directory which may then be restored.

 It is important that you use ``synapse.tools.backup`` rather than simply copying the directory.
+It is important to avoid standard file copy operations on running LMDB files due to potentially causing sparse file expansion or producing a corrupt copy.
+LMDB makes use of sparse files which allocate file block storage only when the blocks are written to.
+This means a file copy tool which is not sparse-file aware can inadvertently cause massive file expansion during copy.

 It is also worth noting that the newly created backup is a defragmented / optimized copy of all database data structures.
 As such, we recommend occasionally scheduling a maintenance window to create a "cold backup" with the